rhodijn/toc/README.md

 ## Help

-* This is how to show the help message on MacOS:
+* To show the help message on MacOS enter:
 ```
 python3 enrich.py -h
 ```
-* This is how to show the help message on Windows:
+* To show the help message on Windows enter:
 ```
 python enrich.py -h
 ```